coleifer/peewee/docs/peewee/api.rst

         Set the timezone on the current connection.
 If no connection is open, then one will be opened.

+    .. py:method:: atomic([isolation_level=None])

+        :param str isolation_level: Isolation strategy: SERIALIZABLE, READ COMMITTED, REPEATABLE READ, READ UNCOMMITTED

+        Create an atomic context-manager, optionally using the specified isolation level (if unspecified, the server default will be used).

+        .. note:: Isolation level only applies to the outermost ``atomic()`` block.

+    .. py:method:: transaction([isolation_level=None])

+        :param str isolation_level: Isolation strategy: SERIALIZABLE, READ COMMITTED, REPEATABLE READ, READ UNCOMMITTED

+        Create a transaction context-manager, optionally using the specified isolation level (if unspecified, the server default will be used).

 .. py:class:: MySQLDatabase(database[, **kwargs])